 a) networks with “2D-Date”2 before D1 3;

 b) networks with “2D-Date” between D1 and D2 4, where the nature of the change is such as to increase the interference to or from, as the case may be, the assignments of these networks.
 In case of GSO networks referred to in No. 9.7, including those to which the coordination arc approach has been applied (see No. 9.7 of Table 5-1 of Appendix 5), the increase of interference will be measured in terms of T/T, or pfd values when Resolution 553 (WRC-15) or Resolution 554 (WRC-12) apply.
+In case of non-GSO networks referred to in No. 9.7B, the increase of interference will be measured in terms of a cumulative distribution function of equivalent power-flux density (epfd) produced to these earth stations.

 Reasons: Clarification of the applicable methodology for the case of No. 9.7B based on the coordination trigger contained in Appendix 5 for this provision.